sumnerevans/sumnerevans/README.md

 <summary>Previous</summary>

 * [mautrix-telegram bridge](https://github.com/mautrix/telegram) - a Matrix bridge for Telegram.
 Maintained on behalf of Beeper.
-* [LinkedIn Matrix bridge](https://github.com/mautrix/linkedin) - a Matrix bridge for LinkedIn messages.
+* [mautrix-linkedin bridge](https://github.com/mautrix/linkedin) - a Matrix bridge for LinkedIn messages.
 Maintained on behalf of Beeper.
+* All of the [mautrix](https://github.com/mautrix) projects for my job at Beeper.
 * [Sublime Music](https://github.com/sublime-music/sublime-music) - a native Gonic/Subsonic/Airsonic/\*sonic client for Linux.
 Built using Python and GTK+.

 </details>